');

 About Long Lake, NY

-Long Lake is a small community in New York with a population of 648 residents.
-The median household income is $72,750 per year, which is above the national average.
-The median age in Long Lake is 57 years.
+Long Lake is a small community located in New York with a population of 648 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,750 per year, which is 3% below the national median of $75,149.
+The median age of 57 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Long Lake, NY